Lakshya-Kapoor/Taxi-Pooling-project/README.md

 - `POST /schedule-new-taxi`: Schedule a new taxi pool.
 - `PATCH /join-taxi-pool`: Join an existing taxi pool.
 - `PATCH /cancel-booking`: Leave an existing taxi pool.

+## NOTE

+While reviewing the project, you may come across some minor bugs that require fixing.
+I acknowledge these issues but have chosen to overlook them for now, as I have successfully achieved my goal of completing my first full-stack project from end to end.